matwate/sometinyai/README.md

 ## Overview

-SomeTinyAI provides a minimalist approach to neural networks, focusing on a graph-based genome representation that evoulves through mutations rather than traditional backpropagation
+SomeTinyAI provides a minimalist approach to neural networks, focusing on a graph-based genome representation that evolves through mutations rather than traditional backpropagation

 ## Installation